fgadaleta/fitchain-docs/tutorial.md

 # Tutorial

-In this tutorial a data owner (data provider) will publish privatedata to the fitchain network and provide a description of the data science problem that needs to be solved.
+In this tutorial a data owner (also referred to as _data provider_) will publish private data to the fitchain network and provide a description of the data science problem that needs to be solved.
-A data scientist (model provider) can apply to the project made available by data provider, inspect the data source(s) connected to the project and provide a solution in the form of a machine learning model (using sklearn or tensorflow).
+A data scientist (also referred to as _model provider_) can apply to the project made available by _data provider_, inspect the data source(s) that are connected to the project and provide a solution in the form of a machine learning model (using libraries such as sklearn or tensorflow).

 ## Data provider
-The following preliminary steps are required by data provider to submit a project
+The following preliminary steps are required by _data provider_ to submit a project

 1. Run the IPFS daemon
 `$ ipfs daemon`